 Bicultural Studies Programme

-The Chinese Department is committed to delivering top-quality Chinese programmes that intrinsically motivate and inspire Dunmanians to use and enjoy the Chinese language.
+The Mother Tongue Languages Department is committed to delivering top-quality Mother Tongue Language programmes that intrinsically motivate and inspire Dunmanians to use and enjoy the Mother Tongue Languages.
 Our experienced team of teachers has designed a variety of programmes for the students to choose from according to their interests.

 - GCE ‘O’ Level Higher Chinese/ Chinese (Compulsory for Year 1 to Year 4)

-- Literature in Chinese (Humanities Elective for Year 3 and 4 students)
+- Literature in Chinese (Humanities Elective for Year 3 and 4 students; compulsory for CLEP-Sec students)

 - Bilingual Programme (Compulsory for Year 4 DHP students)